libreobjet/open-guide/en/economies.md

 Yes.
 And the other way around is also true, you can make money with other people's open source projects.
 The shift here is important.
 If you open source your work, someone else might be interested in it, apply transformation to it, improve it, and this then comes back to you.

 Another thing to consider is, since it's so easy to share digital files and since people, with reason, consider that immaterial objects should be free to copy and distribute, there is still a true cost in making material objects.
-Not only a material cost, but also a knowledge cost in aquiring the skills to manipulate the tools that will help produce the physical objects and an energy cost in moving around the physical objects to their end location.
+Not only a material cost, but also a knowledge cost in acquiring the skills to manipulate the tools that will help produce the physical objects and an energy cost in moving around the physical objects to their end location.
 Overall, people are still willing to pay for those costs.

 ### Benefits